karnov/developer-training/17_ruby_unit_testing/README.md

 Tests can help you uncover corner cases and **document them**.

-## Testdriven development in RSpec
+## Test driven development in RSpec

 In Karnov, RSpec is the preferred testing framework, so that will be the topic of this lesson on unit testing.